Audio frequency ear training allows you to fast-track the learning

 Exercise Designer - This feature allows you to select, duplicate or modify preset training exercises or create new ones from scratch.

-Training - The Training view is where you do the actual training quizzes.
+Training - The Training view is where you do the actual training drills and quizzes.

 My experience with TrainYourEars: